Thomas-Maurer/zurvives2.0/README.md

 * [Npm](https://www.npmjs.com/)
 * [Bower](https://bower.io/)

+## Informations

+You can find [here](https://trello.com/b/saO73dvA/zurvives-2-0) the current state of the development.

 ## Get started

 You need to clone the repo, then go to the project folder then run :